 Except maybe Iceland’s.

 I often get asked these kinds of questions: Should I start/stop feeding my bees now?
 Is now a good time to add/remove honey supers?
 Should I wrap/unwrap my hives now?
 My answer is I don’t know what anyone should do right now because no one else has their bees in the specific micro-climate of my backyard, where it might be warmer, colder, sunnier, or shadier than your backyard.
 10 million flowers could be in bloom in the area of my beehives and only a million might be in bloom in the area of your hives.
 My bees might not be able to forage often because of strong winds, whereas yours could be foraging all the time in a sheltered glade.
-All of these local environmental conditions effect the health of a honey bee colony, which determines when and what individual beekeepers can do with their bees.
+All of these local environmental conditions affect the health of a honey bee colony, which determines when and what individual beekeepers can do with their bees.

 Just because some beekeeper in California can build up a three-deep colony with foundationless frames from a nuc in two months doesn’t mean I can do it here in Newfoundland.
 Just because some beekeeper in the cold windy prairies wraps their hives for winter doesn’t mean I need to wrap my hives in a sheltered wooded area.
 The same can be said about a beekeeper down the road from me.
 When someone says that all beekeeping is local beekeeping, that’s what they mean.
 As much as we’d like to know exactly what to do and when to do it, beekeeping just doesn’t work that way.
 Not from what I can tell.